 You can wake up now!!
 Those jobs….ummm….well, when you find one, let me know!

 It would be nice if that type of job was easy to obtain.
-Of course for that to happen we would all need to have the right skills, clerical training and equipment and there would need to be plenty of those jobs to go around.
-It’s just not the case.
+Of course, for that to happen we would all need to have the right skills, clerical training and equipment.
+There would need to be plenty of those jobs to go around too.
+It's just not the case.

 Creating Clerical Work From Home